jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Syllabus.md

 **Computational Biology:** The fields of computation and biology have histories that are fraught with stereotypes, biases, and even serious power abuses.
 In the US, these fields were historically dominated by scientists from traditionally majority identities, and that is also what has been depicted in fiction and film.
 The history and media representations can feed into our implicit biases and can impact how we assess our own sense of belonging or competency.
 An acknowledgement of this reality is the first step to deconstructing it and empowering a more inclusive future.

-I’m excited to work with you and get to know all of you.
+I’m excited to work with you and get to know all of you!